Evidence-based research is at the heart of CHADD's mission to improve the lives of children and adults with ADHD.

 - Funding for research on the prevention and early identification, intervention, and treatment of ADHD.

 - Funding for research on the long-term impact of ADHD and coexisting disorders on psychosocial, behavioral, educational, employment, and health outcomes, including the long-term impact of treatment options.

 - Ensuring that all research efforts involve diverse populations, as appropriate, with respect to gender, race/culture, and age.

 - Balancing and broadening the national research agenda to include biomedical, clinical, behavioral, health-service, and school-based and community-based prevention and intervention research.

 YOUNG SCIENTIST AWARDS

-CHADD's Young Scientist Research Awards program recognizes researchers new to the ADHD field who are making contributions to the understanding of ADHD.
+CHADD is now accepting applications for the 2019 Young Scientist Research Awards.
+The program recognizes researchers new to the ADHD field who are making contributions to the understanding of ADHD.
 Through the program, CHADD supports two researchers with: